 Following its initial successes in Afghanistan, the Bush administration turned its attention toward Iraq.
 Post-Gulf War sanctions no longer constrained Saddam Hussein, and available intelligence indicated that the Iraqi dictator either possessed or sought weapons of mass destruction that might support terrorist attacks against the United States.
 Based on guidance from Secretary Rumsfeld, General Myers, the Joint Staff, Combatant Commands, and the services analyzed the ramifications of increased operational commitments on the nation's current defense obligations.
-They concluded that the United States could maintain its global security requirements, wage two regional conflicts, and-with time to prepare-strike Iraq.

-General Myers was a key advisor to the NCA throughout the planning process, accentuating logistics coordination and civil-military operations.
-To accomplish regime change in Iraq, he modified the evolving operational plan, detailing Central Command's responsibility for promoting stability and reconstruction following the cessation of hostilities, and established a combined joint task force to handle post-conflict issues.
-General Pace, drawn into coordinating the war effort as Co-Chair of the Campaign Planning Committee, spent more time addressing strategic plans and policy than acquisition issues, a significant departure from the Vice Chairman's traditional role.
+They concluded that the United States could maintain its global security requirements, wage two regional conflicts, and-with time to prepare-strike Iraq.100 logistics coordination and civil-military operations.
+To accomplish regime change in Iraq, he modified the evolving operational plan, detailing US Central Command's responsibility for promoting stability and reconstruction following the cessation of hostilities, and established a combined joint task force to handle postconflict issues.101 General Pace, drawn into coordinating the war effort as Co-Chair of the Campaign Planning Committee, spent more time addressing strategic plans and policy than acquisition issues, a significant departure from the Vice Chairman's traditional role.102